 This program is ideal for students with an interest in conservation policy and/or marine science.
 Students may choose a policy or science track, offering flexibility in project topics and transfer credit.
 We welcome students of all majors to apply.

 This 8-week summer session welcomes students to explore one of the last coral wildernesses on earth through one of two academic tracks: science or policy.
 The Phoenix Islands comprise the Pacific’s largest marine protected area (MPA) and were recently named a UNESCO World Heritage Site.
-Students will join marine scientists from SEA, the New England Aquarium, and Woods Hole Oceanographic Institution on an unprecedented research voyage to the Phoenix Islands Protected Area (PIPA), a region of the world which remains largely unexplored and unvisited.
+Students will join marine scientists from SEA, the New England Aquarium, and Woods Hole Oceanographic Institution on one of the first research voyages to the Phoenix Islands Protected Area (PIPA), a region of the world which remains largely unexplored and unvisited.

 A final leg to American Samoa will round out the voyage.